tobyhodges/regex-introduction/4-repeats.md

 matches any sequence between four and ten nucleotides, flanked by 'AG' on one side and 'GC' on the other.

+### Grouping
+In some circumstances, you will need to specify exactly what it is that you would like to repeat within a regex.
+The `+`, `?`, and `*` modifiers above apply by default only to the character/set that immediately precedes them in the regex.
+But what if you would like to match multi-character repeats?
+Or make a substring in the pattern optional?
+To apply a modifier to a whole group of characters/sets, wrap the group in `()` parentheses.

+For example, in the string  'rain wind rainrain sunshine', we can match 'rain' and 'rainrain' with the regex `(rain)+`.
+This kind of grouping with `()` is used in a few different ways, as we will discover in the next couple of chapters.

 > #### Exercise 4.2
 > use `{}` to search `example_protein.fasta` for trytophan (W)
 > followed by tyrosine (Y), with an increasing number of leucine (L)